 Become a Licensed Action Against Alzheimer’s Nutritional Therapist

 Cytoplan has produced all workshop and support materials needed to deliver the Action Against Alzheimer’s workshop programme including powerpoint presentations, speakers notes and handouts and is looking for self-employed nutritional therapists to become Licensed Action Against Alzheimer’s Practitioners.

 - CNHC registered

-If you are interested in becoming a Cytoplan Licensed Action Against Alzheimer’s Nutritional Therapist, as a first step, you will need to attend our 1-day training – our next training date is 15 February at The Hive in Manchester.
+If you are interested in becoming a Cytoplan Licensed Action Against Alzheimer’s Nutritional Therapist, as a first step, you will need to attend our 1-day training – our next training date is 02 November 2017, in Malvern.

 Licensed Action Against Alzheimer’s Nutritional Therapists have access to the workshop materials to run Action Against Alzheimer’s workshops which aim to support people optimise their cognitive health.
 It is not a licence to work with Alzheimer’s patients using the Bredesen ProtocolTM.
 To find out more about the training and book please follow this link or email Clare (firstname.lastname@example.org).

 Alternatively, if you would like to find a Licensed Action Against Alzheimer’s practitioner near you, then please contact me, Clare@Cytoplan.co.uk and I will send you details when we have someone in your area.